yr5913/school-web-app/README.md

 41. Displaying holidays from H2 Database
 42. Changed everything from h2 database to mysql
 43. add spring jpa dependency and migrated code from spring jdbc to spring data jpa
+44. used spring data jpa audit feature for auditing the entries in database tables